DRP Program: Request for Nominations

 - Awardees will be recognized at the annual Faculty Awards Dinner, which is generally scheduled in the late Spring.

-- Recipients of this award are entitled to use the title "Distinguished Research Professor" throughout their subsequent employment at FSU or until that title is surpassed through the receipt of the Robert O. Lawton Distinguished Professor Award or the Daisy Parker Flory Award.
+- Recipients of this award are entitled to use the title "Distinguished Research Professor" throughout their subsequent employment at FSU or until that title is surpassed through the receipt of the Robert O. Lawton Distinguished Professor Award.